c-blake/nio/FAQ.md

 The Matrix trilogy and a Nim linear algebra package. ;)

 This NIO is a "Native/Numerical IO" system.
-It consists of a library and a set of command-line tools designed to manipulate simple arrays of structs stored in files.
+It consists of a library and a set of command-line tools designed to standardize & simplify manipulation of simple arrays of structs stored in files.
 One dimensional/vector layouts are like structs of arrays while rank3 and above also enjoy some support (eg. time series of matrices).

 The basic idea is to have files be self-describing with zero cost "parsing".
 I.e. mmap & go or read a row at a time into one fixed buffer where packed field